Kyriosity/read-write/readme+/pencraft/readme+/opuses/LN-view.md

 Devs and admins will mention authentic Rapid Application Development with fluent installation/evaluation<sup>:raising_hand:</sup>.

-No question, there were similar suites - legacy, alternative, or tailor-made - but this aquatic flower dominated the market garden ... until Microsoft began to  win its large chunks of office software.
+There were similar suites - legacy, alternative, or tailor-made - but this aquatic flower dominated the market garden ... until Microsoft began to  win its large chunks of office software.

 In 1995, IBM gained Lotus in full<sup>:moneybag:</sup>.
 It was a big chance not only to gain from internal use and sales but also to reform at least LN with the power, know-how, and technologies of the Big Blue.
 Mediocre and inaccurately focused efforts for the latter caused Lotus to wilt.<sup>:icecream:</sup>